cilynx/OutlookPilot/README.md

 ## Overview ##

-When I worked at [AWS](http://www.aws.com), I discovered [MailPilot](http://mindsense.co/mailpilot/) and quickly embraced its model of scheduling emails to be dealt with at some point in the future.
+While working with [AWS](http://www.aws.com), I discovered [MailPilot](http://mindsense.co/mailpilot/) and quickly embraced its model of scheduling emails to be dealt with at some point in the future.
 I especially like that the schedule is managed via a standard folder structure as opposed to a local metadata store as this allowed me to interact with the scheduling hierarchy using any mail client from any device.

-Now that I'm working for [Azure](http://www.azure.com), having a Mac as my primary machine suddenly became less of an option.
+Now that I'm working with [Azure](http://www.azure.com), having a Mac as my primary machine suddenly became less of an option.
+Outlook supports some rudimentary reminder scheduling, but does not enable the granularity that MailPilot does and does not surface the schedule in any way that can be accessed from other clients accessing the account.
 Thus, OutlookPilot was born.

 ## FAQ ##

 ### 1. Is OutlookPilot compatible with MailPilot? ###

-In MVP, no.  I don't like MailPilot's folder naming as it doesn't follow digit significance and thus doesn't sort well.
-If a bunch of people want to use OutlookPilot and MailPilot on the same account, I could probably be convinced to make it a configurable setting.
+Not today, no.  I don't like MailPilot's folder naming as it doesn't follow digit significance and thus doesn't sort well across multiple months.
+I'm not completely married to my implementation if others prefer otherwise.